Grow Your Ag Business in Jefferson County Florida

 For more information on the Commercial Agricultural Classification, visit the Property Appraiser’s Office website.

-After locating the right property, east of the Aucilla River and north of Honey Lake Plantation, rancher John Todd of Madison Oaks Farm began clearing the land and purchasing cattle.
+After locating the right property, east of the Aucilla River, rancher John Todd of Madison Oaks Farm began clearing the land and purchasing cattle.

 The farm is raising grass-fed and grass-finished beef cattle for processing, inventory and marketing.
 They employ a regular crew of local laborers, with more hands hired on as needed.